jupiter/simple-mock/README.md

 ### stub.throwWith(err)

 Configures this stub to throw this error.
 Subsequent calls of this on the same stub (chainable) will queue up different behaviours for each subsequent call of the stub.

+### stub.callback(...) *or* stub.callbackAtIndex(cbArgumentIndex, ...)

+Configures this stub to call back with the arguments passed.
+It will use either the last argument as callback, or the argument at `cbArgumentIndex`.
+Subsequent calls of this on the same stub (chainable) will queue up different behaviours for each subsequent call of the stub.

+### stub.inThisContext(obj)

+Configures the last configured callback to be called in this context, i.e. `this` will be `obj`.

 ### stub.actions